-PC Financial offers more choice but I don’t like that you have to leave PC Financial and deal with CIBC directly with the mutual fund investments.
-Also, I don’t feel like the mutual funds offered by PC Financial are truly low-cost options at all considering that TD e-series funds can be purchased at a fraction of the costs.
+Simplii Financial offers more choice but I don’t like that you have to leave Simplii Financial and deal with CIBC directly with the mutual fund investments.
+Also, I don’t feel like the mutual funds offered by Simplii Financial are truly low-cost options at all considering that TD e-series funds can be purchased at a fraction of the costs.

 Cash Back Credit Cards

 As of this writing, only Tangerine offers a special rewards credit card to its customers.

 The Tangerine Money-Back Credit Card is the only no-fee MasterCard offered by Tangerine Bank.

 1. No annual fee